qmk/qmk_firmware/docs/hardware_keyboard_guidelines.md

 ### `rules.mk`

 The prescence of this file means this folder is a keyboard target, and can be used in make commands.
 This is where you setup the build environment for your keyboard and configure the default set of features.
-You should turn on only those features you have a need for and leave the rest turned off, users can enable them in their keymap `rules.mk`.

 ### `<keyboard_name.c>`